ELECTRONIC GAMING CLERK - FT/PT

-Provide the very best guest service.
-Greet guests and assist in explaining how to play the Video Lottery Terminal (VLT) and Electronic bingo games.
-Sell, make change and make payouts when required.
-Comply with internal controls and departmental procedures.
+Provides the very best guest service.
+Greets guests and assists in explaining how to play the Video Lottery Terminal (VLT) and Electronic bingo games.
+Sells, makes change and makes payouts when required.
+Complies with internal controls and departmental procedures.

 ESSENTIAL DUTIES AND RESPONSIBILITIES are divided into four areas of main responsibilities.
 Daily schedules dictate which duties and responsibilities will be performed each day based on the assignment given.
 Other duties may be assigned.

-Slot Attendant : Responsible for the verifications of jackpots, payment and completion of jackpots.
+Slot Attendants/Floor Person : Responsible for the verifications of jackpots, payment and completion of jackpots.
 Roams the assigned area and identifies machine problems or patron issues that may need attention.

 Key Person: Troubleshoots player terminals and electronic bingo systems and assists with corrective action.
 Maintains cleanliness in assigned area.